10% cashback through May 3

 RVF

-“This gourmet white wine combines its southern character with the minerality and freshness of the Escalette”
+“This gourmet white wine combines the richness of the South with the crisp, mineral character of the Escalette.”

 A blend of Carignan Blanc, Grenache Blanc, Grenache Gris, and Terret Bourret, Les Clapas Blanc offers a subtle, briny palate.
 Complex, it is marked by the minerality and finesse that so perfectly define the estate’s wines.
 A white wine that walks a fine line, where purity and freshness take center stage.